 Humidity is a balancing act.
 Phlox doesn't want super-dry air, but it also doesn't want high, stagnant humidity because that fuels powdery mildew.
 Aim for 40 to 50 percent relative humidity.
 If your home is very dry in winter due to heating, a small pebble tray with water near the plant can help, but keep it a few inches away from the pot base to avoid creating a moisture trap.

 Airflow is genuinely critical and gets overlooked by most indoor growers.
 UMN Extension is firm about this: good air circulation is one of the primary tools for preventing powdery mildew on phlox.
 Indoors, that means positioning your phlox where it gets some ambient air movement, ideally near a window you open occasionally or near a gentle fan set on low.
 Don't crowd it against other plants.
+UMN Extension also recommends not crowding phlox so air can circulate, which helps prevent powdery mildew Don’t crowd it against other plants.
 Stagnant, humid air with no movement is how a beautiful pot of phlox turns into a mildew disaster within two weeks.

 Ongoing care: fertilizing, pruning, and pest prevention